farhdibehnamdev/Four-Card-Feature-Section/README.md

-# Three Column Preivew Card Component
+# Four card feature section solution

-The [Three Column Preview Card](https://farhdibehnamdev.github.io/Three-Column-Preview-Card/) is designed to practice and explore basic HTML and CSS.
+The [Four card feature section solution](https://farhdibehnamdev.github.io/Four-Card-Feature-Section/) is designed to practice and explore basic HTML and CSS.

 The template is a guide meant for you to explore and change to ✨*make it your own*✨